latex3/latex3/CONTRIBUTING.md

 - The first line of commit messages should be a short summary (up to about 50 chars); leave a blank line then give more detail if required
-- We use Travis-CI for (light) testing so add `[ci skip]` to documentation-only commit messages
+- We use  GitHub Actions  for (light) testing: you can check locally that things pass using `l3build`
-- We favour a single linear history so will rebase accepted pull requests
+- We favour a single linear history so will (likely) rebase accepted pull requests
-- Where a commit fixes or closes an issue, please include this information in the first line of the commit message [`(fixes #X)` or similar]
+- Where a commit fixes or closes an issue, please include this information in the first line of the commit message [`(fixes #X)` or similar] as this helps keep a track
+- Most non-trivial changes should go into the relevant `CHANGELOG.md` file